Boarding at Scotch College

 On the 'Hill' overlooking the Scotch Senior School, the college's 160 boarders live in one of three separate boarding houses: School House, McMeckan House and Arthur Robinson House.
 The houses are set around a broad drive and are surrounded by trees and beautiful, well manicured gardens.

 Each of the three boarding houses is well staffed.
 Houses are under the direction of a Head of House, who is a member of the teaching staff and resides in the house with his family.
 Two other members of staff are also resident in each house, with two other staff members living with their families in flats and houses either on the grounds or nearby.
-Each house has a school chaplain attached to the house, who assists in providing pastoral support, as well as a House Manager who looks after laundry, sewing and basic first aid.
+Each house has a School Chaplain attached to the house, who assists in providing pastoral support, as well as a House Manager/Matron who looks after laundry, sewing and basic first aid.
 Overall responsibility for ‘The Hill’ rests with the Dean of Boarding, who also lives on-site with his family.

 In all, there are about 20 members of staff providing care and guidance for the boys.